devantler/ksail/docs/4-ksail-cli.md

   -?, -h, --help  Show help and usage information

 Commands:
+  up      Create a cluster
+  update  Update a cluster
+  start   Start a cluster
-  debug   Debug a cluster (❤️ K9s)
+  stop    Stop a cluster
   down    Destroy a cluster
-  gen     Generate a resource.
   init    Initialize a cluster
-  lint    Lint manifests for a cluster list    List active clusters start   Start a cluster stop    Stop a cluster up      Provision a cluster update  Update a cluster
+  lint    Lint manifests for a cluster list    List active clusters debug   Debug a cluster (❤️ K9s) gen     Generate a resource.
 ```

 ## `ksail debug`